How to use a Fire tablet to Alexa video call your family

 - Or any mobile device with Alexa app installed

-Rather than go out and buy an Alexa smart display such as Echo Show, Echo Show 5, or Echo Show 8, download the Alexa app on your Amazon Fire tablet, Android tablet, or even iPad.
+Rather than go out and buy an Alexa smart display such as Echo Show, you can use the Alexa app on your Amazon Fire tablet, or download the Alexa app on your Android tablet or iPad.

 Your mobile device, with its glorious HD touchscreen, can then act as a smart display.
 In fact, Amazon really wants you to think of your Fire tablet as a slimmed-down Echo Show capable of video calling.

-Amazon offers something called Show Mode for the latest Fire HD 8 and Fire HD 10 tablets.
-This mode lets you ask Alexa to see trending news, the weather report, calendars, camera feeds, and more - all without touching your tablet.
-It even works with a $40 Show Mode Charging Dock, which fixes your tablet in place on an angled stand to create a more elegant Echo Show experience.

-If you already have a case with a built-in stand, just put your Fire tablet into Show Mode (swipe down from the top of the tablet to reveal settings) and pretend your tablet's an Echo Show.
-The Show Mode turns your compatible tablet into a visual display to engage with Alexa from across the room.
-The mic array in a Fire isn't as robust as the one you get with a Show, however, though it'll do.

-- They could also use an Echo Show, Show 5, or Show 8

-Whomever you're calling also needs a newer Fire tablet or mobile device running the Alexa app.
-They could even have an Echo Show, Show 5, or Show 8 to accept video calls, while an Echo, Echo Dot, or Echo Plus can accept audio-only calls.
+Whoever you're calling also needs a device running the Alexa app.
+They could even have an Echo Show, to accept video calls, while an Echo, Echo Dot, or Echo Plus can accept audio-only calls - or just a mobile device with the Alexa app too.

-Set up video calling on a Fire tablet
+Set up video calling on a Fire tablet or mobile device.

-- Follow the on-screen instructions to enter and verify your phone information

-Open the Alexa app on your Fire tablet (or mobile device) and allow Alexa access to your contacts.
+Open the Alexa app on your Fire tablet (or mobile device).
 Tap the Communicate tab in the navigation bar at the bottom of the screen.
-If you haven’t already enabled it, the Alexa app will ask permission to access your contacts and register your phone number.
-(That’s for caller ID; if you opt-out, your calls will show up as “Unknown" to friends.)
+If you haven't already enabled it, the Alexa app will ask permission to access your contacts and register your phone number.
+(That's for caller ID; if you opt-out, your calls will show up as “Unknown" to friends.)

 You'll need to confirm your name and verify your phone number through SMS.

-Alexa also uses your phone's address book to find people you know who have the Alexa app with Alexa Calling enabled.
-Once you finish, you’ll be able to call and even message your friends and family who have Echo devices, Fire tablets, or the Alexa app.
+Alexa can use your phone's address book to find people you know who have the Alexa app with Alexa Calling enabled.
+Once you finish, you'll be able to call and message your friends and family who have Echo devices, Fire tablets, or the Alexa app.
 You can even call most landline and mobile numbers not in your contacts by speaking the number (“Alexa, call 1-2-3-4-5-6-7-8-9-0”).

-Amazon said you can call in any country that supports Alexa-to-Alexa calling, but non-Echo calls are limited to the US, Canada, and Mexico.
+Amazon says you can call in any country that supports Alexa-to-Alexa calling.

 Place a video call using a Fire tablet

-- Open the Alexa app on your phone
+- Open the Alexa app on your phone or Fire tablet

 - Select Communicate from the bottom navigation bar